dd86k/alicedbg/README.md

 _Why not make one myself?_ I asked myself.

 Personal Goals:

 - [ ] Make a usable Text UI close to a professional debugger
-- [ ] Debug an application on my Raspberry Pi
+- [ ] Debug an application on my Raspberry Pi 3B+ and my Purism Librem 5
+- [ ] Embed, as a library, into an embedded HTTP server to provide a WebUI

 ## Support Matrix